4 Gartner Hype Cycle Supply Chain Technologies That Power Continuous Innovation

 4 Technologies Supporting SCP Continuous Innovation

 For most organizations, the standard practice for supply chain design was to hire a consultancy to build a baseline model of their supply chain in network modeling software.
-Solvers would then be employed to identify an optimal supply chain.
+Solvers would then be employed to identify an optimal supply chain and optimize supply chain resiliency.
 Most of the time that plan was only partially implemented before moving on to other fire-fighting projects as they needed to urgently address unforeseen changes.
 Three to four years later the cycle repeated.

 That's a slow, incremental model that can't keep pace in today's fast-paced environment.
 We are now moving from an episodic to a continuous design process.